tomyahu/simple-static-website-gen/README.md

 I use this when using the `calc` css function, to preserve the calculation I'm making inside the function (`less` has trouble with the `-` character sometimes).
 So yeah, you can do that if you want.

+### markdown support

+The script also converts markdown files to html.
+This also works with imports!